rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 ### 1. Offline Private Key Storage

-The cornerstone of Trezor’s security is the **offline storage** of private keys.
+Trezor provides an **offline storage** of private keys.
 Since Trezor is a hardware wallet, your private keys never leave the device, ensuring that they are not exposed to the internet.
 This **air-gapped** design protects against hacking attempts, phishing attacks, and malware, which are common on internet-connected (hot) wallets.

 ### 2. PIN Protection